semower/handbook/README.md

 [Here are some learning resources for these tools](resources/learning_resources).

 ### Getting started
 - Click around the links available from this very page!
-For a reader, it doesn't look much different from a wiki; the key difference is how edits are made and tracked.
+Again, it looks and works like a Wiki; it's the editing that is different.
 - Get an account on GitHub (free to sign up).
 - Clone this repository.
 Open it up in your file manager on your computer; you'll note that the folder structure mirrors the link structure (you can figure out where any document in the repo is by examining the URL of the link to it).
 - Pick a document you want to modify.